Key Takeaways

 Individuals: People become more suspicious of genuine communications, fearing another attack.
 This skepticism can strain personal and professional relationships.

-Organizations: Companies may face a loss of customer trust, especially if the attack leads to the public exposure of sensitive customer data.
+Organizations: Companies may lose customer trust, especially if the attack results in public exposure of sensitive customer data.
 Restoring reputation can be a long and challenging process, requiring significant effort and resources.

 3. Increased Security Costs: